WilliamWelsh/OpenAI.Net/README.md

 ## Examples

 You can view built examples in the [samples](https://github.com/WilliamWelsh/OpenAI.Net/tree/main/samples) folder.
+These examples include very basic access of endpoints, as well as versions of [OpenAI's example applications](https://beta.openai.com/examples) using this wrapper.

 ### Completions
 Given a prompt, the model will return one or more predicted completions, and can also return the probabilities of alternative tokens at each position.
 [View on OpenAI](https://beta.openai.com/docs/api-reference/completions).